 To start, Goodman provided the following phone etiquette tips on call center customer service for small businesses.

 Have everyone answer the business line consistently.
 If it's an inbound call, all the customer wants to know is that they got the right number.
 Your "hello" should be brief.
 Train staff to mention the company and then their own names.
 "How can I help you?" is assumed, so don't waste precious time adding those five words.
 "Hello, Mary's Mittens, this is Becky" is sufficient.

 2. Never interrupt.

 Don't interrupt a complaining customer.
-It can be really, really hard to do this, but make sure that your team is trained to listen to the whole problem.
-No matter how long it takes.
-Even if call center employees will eventually hand off the call to another member of your staff, listening to the whole story is important, so the customer feels taken care of.
+It can be really, really hard not to do this, but make sure that your team is trained to listen to the whole problem, no matter how long it takes.
+Even if call center employees will eventually hand off the call to another member of your staff, listening to the whole story is important so the customer feels taken care of.

 3. Get to know the hold button.